-- The age of the sex offender and the victim involved, and;
+- The age of the sex offender and the victim involved

 - The possibility of the perpetrator committing the very same sex offense again

-Tier two listed offenses Under Mich.
+Tier Two listed offenses Under Mich.
 Comp.
-Laws § 28.722(u) and include all of the following offenses:
+Laws § 28.722(u) include all of the following:

-- Distributing or promoting child sexually abusive material under Mich.
+- Distributing or promoting child sexual abuse material under Mich.
 Comp.
 Laws § 145c(3)